gustavokei/vtex-react-checkout/README.md

 ```

-The component will render every time `#/payment` loads
+In the example above, the component will render everytime `#/payment` loads

 You can go even deeper into the complexity layers.
 To illustrate, by using `MutationObserver` and/or listening to VTEX's methods like `orderFormUpdated.vtex`, be creative 😉